How to thrive in the post cookie world [2023]

 Federated learning of cohorts (FLoC)

-In order for Google to create its own cohort groups, it uses machine-learning technology called Google FLoC, which is based on user data.
+For Google to create its cohort groups, it uses machine-learning technology called Google FLoC, which is based on user data.

 PII (Personal Identifying Information) data is removed from any personal details such as email addresses, phone numbers, etc., so they cannot be used by third parties to contact individuals directly.